flowchain/flowchain-app/README.md

 * [2016] Building Flowchain on [JerryScript](https://github.com/Samsung/jerryscript), an ultra-lightweight JavaScript engine for the Internet of Things.

-* [2016] React component binding with state stores.
+* [2016] React component binding with state stores and Flux pattern.

 ## License